 In addition to her career as a vocalist, Ms. Cavallaro composes for voice, piano, and chamber ensemble.
 She has premiered several works at Tufts University in collaboration with composer and pianist John McDonald.
 Their upcoming recital in February 2019 with classical saxophonist Philipp Stäudlin will explore themes of “Work/Life” in new pieces for voice, saxophone(s), and piano.

 Ms. Cavallaro received her master’s degree from Boston University and bachelor’s degree from Harvard College.
-Her education includes training programs at the Amherst Early Music Festival, Boston Early Music Festival, International Baroque Institute at the Longy School of Music, Pacific MusicWorks (previously Accademia d’Amore), Vancouver Early Music Festival, and the Hochschule für Musik Franz Liszt Weimarer Meisterkurse with Vivica Genaux.
+She also attended training programs at the Amherst Early Music Festival, Boston Early Music Festival, International Baroque Institute at the Longy School of Music, Vancouver Early Music Festival, and the Hochschule für Musik Franz Liszt Weimarer Meisterkurse with Vivica Genaux.

-In addition to her performing career, Ms. Cavallaro is a staff singer at Trinity Church in the City of Boston and senior administrator of the Tufts University Department of Music.
-Through this work, she strives to provide musical education at the highest level for students of many ages and diverse backgrounds, and to support the study of musical cultures from around the globe.
+From 2015–2018, Ms. Cavallaro was a staff singer at Trinity Church in the City of Boston and senior administrator of the Tufts University Department of Music.
+Through this work, she strove to provide musical education at the highest level for students of many ages and diverse backgrounds, and to support the study of musical cultures from around the globe.

 Ms. Cavallaro currently resides in New Haven, CT, where she is a member of the professional choir of Christ Church.
 She and her husband have two cats named Pumpkin and Ginger, affectionately known as “Bun and Gin.”